 How to Complete the FAFSA Step by Step

-As a student, you must submit a new FAFSA each school year.
-It’s the only way to learn the types of federal aid you qualify for, including student loans, grants, and work-study programs.
-Plus, other student aid programs piggyback off the FAFSA, so it’s worth submitting even if you’re not expecting federal aid.
+As a student, you must submit a new Federal Application for Student Aid (FAFSA) each school year to learn the types of federal aid you qualify for, including federal student loans, grants, and work-study programs.
+Many colleges and states, as well as other student aid programs, use your FAFSA to determine what aid you may be eligible for.
+So the FAFSA is worth submitting even if you’re not expecting to receive federal aid.

-Keep reading to find detailed instructions on how to complete the 2025-2026 FAFSA.
+Keep reading for detailed instructions on how to complete the 2025-2026 FAFSA.
 We’ll walk you through the required fields and highlight changes from previous forms.

 Documents You’ll Need